Causal Feature Selection via Orthogonal Search: Introduction

+While applicable to full graph discovery rather than the simplified problem of finding causal parents, state-of-the-art methods for causal discovery often rely on strong assumptions or the availability of interventional data or have prohibitive computational costs explained in section~\ref{sec:related_work}.
+In addition to and despite their strong assumptions, causal discovery methods may perform worse than simple regression baselines \citep{heinze2018causal, janzing2019causal,zheng2018dags}. \correctedbis{However, estimating $\theta$ in high dimensional settings (i.e. $\#$ observations $<<d$ ) using unregularized least squares regression, will lead to identifiability problems since there can be infinitely many possible choices for $\theta$ recovered with equivalent prediction accuracy for regressing $Y$ \citep{buhlmann2011statistics}.
+On the other hand, when using a regularized method such as Lasso, a critical issue is the bias induced by regularization \citep{javanmard2018debiasing}.
+While regularized and unregularized Least Squares as well as debiased Lasso are applicable to the same problem, they have different statistical characteristics and we will explore their empirical performance in extensive experiments. }

-When knowing the distinction between covariates and direct causes, Double ML approaches \citep{doubleml2016} have shown promising bias compensation results in the context of high dimensional observed confounding of a single variable.
-In the present paper, we generalize them to the problem of finding direct causes.
-Our key contributions are: \begin{itemize} \itemsep{0.01em} \item We show that under the assumption that no feature of $X$ is a child of $Y$, the Double ML \citep{NeweyCherno19} principle can be applied in an iterative and parallel way to find the subset of direct causes, even in the challenging case of only having observational data.
+Double ML approaches \citep{doubleml2016} have shown promising bias compensation results in the context of high dimensional observed confounding of a single variable.
+In the present paper, we use this approach to find direct causes among a large number of covariates.
+Our key contributions are: \begin{itemize}[noitemsep] \item We show that under the assumption that no feature of $X$ is a child of $Y$, the Double ML \citep{NeweyCherno19} principle can be applied in an iterative and parallel way to find the subset of direct causes with observational data.

-\item Our approach has low computational complexity requirement ($\mathcal{O}(d)$ in terms of number of variables), outperforming the usual $\mathcal{O}(2^d)$.
+\item Our approach has a computational complexity requirement polynomial (fast) time in dimension $d$.

-\item Our method provides asymptotic guarantees that the set can be recovered exactly.
-Importantly, this result is valid without additional assumptions, and especially neither requires linear interactions among the covariates, nor faithfulness.
+\item Our method provides asymptotic guarantees that the set can be recovered from observational data.
+Importantly, this result neither requires linear interactions among the covariates, faithfulness, nor acyclic structure.

-\item Extensive experimental results demonstrate state-of-the-art performance of our method.
-Our approach significantly outperforms all other methods, especially in the case of non-linear interactions between covariates, despite relying only on linear projection. \end{itemize}
+\item Extensive experimental results demonstrate the state-of-the-art performance of our method.
+Our approach significantly outperforms all other methods (even though underlying data generation conditions favor them), especially in the case of non-linear interactions between covariates, despite relying only on linear projection. \end{itemize}